-Other volunteers prepare and serve the weekly Senior Lunch, engineer repairs and improvements in the building and to equipment, provide maintenance, and hire county-required licensed electricians or other specialists when necessary.
-Seasonal Food Baskets are distributed from these resources in conjunction with the Portland Sunshine Division and local churches.
+Seasonal Food Baskets are distributed from our resources in conjunction with the Portland Sunshine Division and local churches.
 Much organization is required, and the Director, Assistant Director, Driver's Coordinator and the Volunteer Coordinator provide structure and inter-connectedness.
-As non-profits are required to keep meticulous records, some volunteers are engaged in bookkeeping.

 This program enhances many facets of life.
 People who wouldn't normally see one another for weeks or months now come together and visit over a cup of coffee.
 Two shopping days a week provide a place for neighbors in the area to connect.
 They are strengthening community ties and friendships, and forming a network of caring and safety.
 They receive much needed food, companionship, and a touch-base with neighbors.
-Outdated bread, dairy, and produce are used for chickens, cows, and pigs; nothing goes to waste.
 Every donation helps many families in the communities.